tbrunetti/GThaCk/README.md

 *  matplotlib (for methods: sampleInformation, getIntensities)
 *  seaborn  (for methods: sampleInformation, getIntensities)
 *  IlluminaBeadArrayFiles
-	--note: This is the base of Illumina code forked from ..... however, I have modified it to be compatible with Python version 3.6 and updated the code with some updates to be compatible with GThaCk
+	--note: This is very similar to the base Illumina code forked from (https://github.com/Illumina/BeadArrayFiles), however, I have modified it to be compatible with Python version 3.6 and updated the code with some updates to be compatible with GThaCk.
+Since GThaCk is built upon this code, the same copyright and licensing of this software need to be applied in addition to the one listed for the GThaCk repo.
+Where conflicts between the licences persist, the Illumina license should take precedence.
+They can be found (here)[https://github.com/Illumina/BeadArrayFiles] and [here](https://github.com/Illumina/GTCtoVCF).

 ### Installation
 -----------------